jpatel200/insurance-agent-commission-app/README.md

 # Installation Instructions
 ## To run the application:

-1. Clone the projecct git repository using  git clone command.
+1. Clone the project git repository using  git clone command

 	git clone https://github.com/jpatel200/insurance-agent-commission-app.git

 2. Navigate to the project root directory
-3. Run “npm install” from within project root directory to install application dependencies
+3. Run “npm install” from within the project root directory to install application dependencies
 4. Run “npm test” to run through the unit tests
-5. Run “npm start” to run the application as RestFul service hosted on express server.
+5. Run “npm start” to run the application as RestFul service hosted on an express server.
-6. Run “node standalone.js” to run the program in standalone mode.
-This will use the given data (policy amount, agent hierarchy, commission plan) and computes commission summary.
+6. Run “node standalone.js” to run the program in a standalone mode.
+This will use the given data sets : policy amount, agent hierarchy, commission plan and computes commission summary.

 ## WebService detail: